newchuyalong/libgdx-learning/Texture-packer.md

 java -cp gdx.jar;extensions/gdx-tools/gdx-tools.jar com.badlogic.gdx.tools.texturepacker.TexturePacker inputDir [outputDir] [packFileName]
 ```

+TexturePacker can also be run from the [standalone nightly](https://libgdx.badlogicgames.com/nightlies/runnables/), just substitute `runnable-texturepacker.jar` for `gdx.jar;extensions/gdx-tools/gdx-tools.jar` in the above.

 Note that TexturePacker runs significantly faster with Java 1.7+, especially when packing hundreds of input images.

 ## <a id="Directory_structure"></a>Directory structure ##